gitlabhq/gitlab-runner/docs/executors/kubernetes.md

   it disables the namespace overwrite feature
 - `privileged`: Run containers with the privileged flag
 - `cpu_limit`: The CPU allocation given to build containers
 - `cpu_limit_overwrite_max_allowed`: The max amount the CPU allocation can be written to for build containers.
 When empty, it disables the cpu limit overwrite feature
 - `memory_limit`: The amount of memory allocated to build containers
 - `memory_limit_overwrite_max_allowed`: The max amount the memory allocation can be written to for build containers.
 When empty, it disables the memory limit overwrite feature
 - `service_cpu_limit`: The CPU allocation given to build service containers
+- `service_cpu_limit_overwrite_max_allowed`: The max amount the CPU allocation can be written to for service containers.
+When empty, it disables the cpu limit overwrite feature
 - `service_memory_limit`: The amount of memory allocated to build service containers
+- `service_memory_limit_overwrite_max_allowed`: The max amount the memory allocation can be written to for service containers.
+When empty, it disables the memory limit overwrite feature
 - `helper_cpu_limit`: The CPU allocation given to build helper containers
+- `helper_cpu_limit_overwrite_max_allowed`: The max amount the CPU allocation can be written to for helper containers.
+When empty, it disables the cpu limit overwrite feature
 - `helper_memory_limit`: The amount of memory allocated to build helper containers
+- `helper_memory_limit_overwrite_max_allowed`: The max amount the memory allocation can be written to for helper containers.
+When empty, it disables the memory limit overwrite feature
 - `cpu_request`: The CPU allocation requested for build containers
 - `cpu_request_overwrite_max_allowed`: The max amount the CPU allocation request can be written to for build containers.
 When empty, it disables the cpu request overwrite feature
 - `memory_request`: The amount of memory requested from build containers
 - `memory_request_overwrite_max_allowed`: The max amount the memory allocation request can be written to for build containers.
 When empty, it disables the memory request overwrite feature
 - `service_cpu_request`: The CPU allocation requested for build service containers
+- `service_cpu_request_overwrite_max_allowed`: The max amount the CPU allocation request can be written to for service containers.
+When empty, it disables the cpu request overwrite feature
 - `service_memory_request`: The amount of memory requested for build service containers
+- `service_memory_request_overwrite_max_allowed`: The max amount the memory allocation request can be written to for service containers.
+When empty, it disables the memory request overwrite feature
 - `helper_cpu_request`: The CPU allocation requested for build helper containers
+- `helper_cpu_request_overwrite_max_allowed`: The max amount the CPU allocation request can be written to for helper containers.
+When empty, it disables the cpu request overwrite feature
 - `helper_memory_request`: The amount of memory requested for build helper containers
+- `helper_memory_request_overwrite_max_allowed`: The max amount the memory allocation request can be written to for helper containers.
+When empty, it disables the memory request overwrite feature
 - `pull_policy`: specify the image pull policy: `never`, `if-not-present`, `always`.
 The cluster's image [default pull policy](https://kubernetes.io/docs/concepts/containers/images/#updating-images) will be used if not set.
   - See also [`if-not-present` security considerations](../security/index.md#usage-of-private-docker-images-with-if-not-present-pull-policy).
 - `node_selector`: A `table` of `key=value` pairs of `string=string`.
 Setting this limits the creation of pods to Kubernetes nodes matching all the `key=value` pairs